bliss-eternal/tibiascape/README.md

 ## Skinning

 Creature items like dragon leather can be obtained by skinning animals using an obsidian knife, or a blessed wooden stake.
 Obsidian knives can be crafted, but have a chance to break when during use.

-## Bestiary

-You gain experience points for killing a specific number of monsters.
-For first 100 kills you'll be rewarded with experience equivalent to 100 of those mobs, e.g. for killing 100 dragons you'll receive 70 000 experience.

-With each next bestiary milestone, you receive less experience per monster:

-- 100 kills - 100% experience
-- 400 kills - 90% experience
-- 500 kills - 75% experience
-- 1500 kills - 60% experience
-- 2500 kills - 50% experience

 ## Death